joshuataylor/snowflake-notes/snowsight.md

 ### Bootstrap Response

-The response is quite large, here is a cut down version of what you're looking for:
+The response is quite large, here is a sample of the organisation information:

 ```json
 {